mossbanay/Psychology-3-4/Glossary.md

 Examples include:
 - In an experiment concerning the affect of alcohol on driving performance, it is important to give the participants alcohol after the sober test but before the second test.

+### Cell assemblies

+Canadian psychologist Donald Hebb proposed that learning results in the creation of **cell assemblies**, groups of interconnected neurons that form networks or pathways.

 ### Central nervous system
 ##### Also known as CNS